What is the Impact Finance Research Consortium?

 Led by Professors Katherine Klein (Wharton), Shawn Cole (Harvard), and Jessica Jeffers (Chicago), the consortium is building the world’s most comprehensive and rigorous database to fuel academic research on impact investing.
 We call it the Impact Finance Database (IFD).

-By combining our efforts as individuals and the efforts of our respective centers – the Wharton Social Impact Initiative, the Harvard Social Impact Collaboratory, and the Rustandy Center for Social Sector Innovation at Chicago Booth – we are making the process of impact investing research easier, faster, and more useful for researchers and fund managers alike.
+By combining our efforts as individuals and the efforts of our respective centers – the Environmental, Social and Governance (ESG) Initiative at the Wharton School, the Harvard Social Impact Collaboratory, and the Rustandy Center for Social Sector Innovation at Chicago Booth – we are making the process of impact investing research easier, faster, and more useful for researchers and fund managers alike.”

 How will the Impact Finance Database advance the field of impact investing?